isalcedo/VanillaGuide/README.md

 =======
 Well, thank you Joana/Mancow, you ruined my life with WoW, but I love you anyway.

-and here's the link to the REAL guide:
+and here're the links to the REAL guide:

     http://www.joanasworld.com/meet_joana_mancow.html
     http://www.joanasworld.com/azeroth.htm